 Step 1: Gather All your Documents

-Before you even start the porting process, you need to have all the documents and information to prove that the number is yours and that you have the authority to port it.
+Before you even start the phone number porting process from Vonage, you need to have all the documents and information to prove that the number is yours and that you have the authority to port it.
 Collect all the documents associated with the number, including the most recent phone bill with your name on it.
 You will need to submit this to the provider you are porting your number to.

 Since the phone bill doesn’t have your number on it, you have to contact Vonage and ask them to provide you with a Customer Service Report (CSR), which contains all the information they have on file for your number.
 You should also let them know that you are porting your number and ask if there are any formalities you are required to fulfill.